-It can be difficult to link science and mathematics with technology and engineering within K-12 classrooms.
+Linking science and mathematics with technology and engineering within K-12 classrooms can be difficult.
 Research suggests that out of all aspects within a school's control, the teachers’ expertise and effectiveness has the greatest impact on student learning.
 These programs offer an opportunity to STEM teachers, particularly those who majored in a non-STEM subject, an opportunity to learn more about cutting edge engineering technology and bring it into their classrooms.
 This professional development program enables participants to engage in meaningful discussions, planning, and practices.
 After the summer, the program participants will continue to be supported in implementing new inquiry-based methods in their classroom, following the National Science Standards.
 The research projects will focus on 3D printers and 3D printing.

 - STEM teachers from middle and high schools